NLeSC/DiVE/README.md

 * `namesOfPropertiesFile`: A json file containing list of numerical properties names.
 Ex: `["Pressure", "Height", "Weight"]`.
 If file is omitted, its name should be `"No"`
 * `propertiesIntensitiesFile`: A file containing intensities of properties.
 File format: `[id] [intensityOfProperty1] [intensityOfProperty2]... [intensityOfPropertyN]`.
 If file is omitted, its name should be `"No"`

+## Licence ##

+Contact the author s.georgievska@esciencecenter.nl if you would like a version with an Apache licence.